Blazing Teens: Season 2

+In Season 2, the main characters are the Blazing Yo-Yo Club Club and their rivals, the Lightning Yo-Yo Club.
+Leon is still the main character, as well as the member of the Blazing Yo-Yo Club.
+Marco also appears in Season 2 as the captain of the Lightning Yo-Yo Club.
+Timothy (高添, Gao Tian) is the new antagonist of the season, though he first appeared in twelfth episode.
+The other members of the Blazing Yo-Yo Club are Fiona (欧阳岚, Ouyang Lan) the Club's captain; Simon (丘岳, Qiu Yue), Peter (震海, Zhen Hai), Frankie (江知亚, Jiang Zhi Ya), Danny (郝军, Hao Jun), Sandy (桐童, Tong Tong), and Charles (蔡冲, Cai Chong).
+As for the other members for the Lightning Yo-Yo Club, there are Lisa (莉萨, Li Sa), Lawson (罗刚, Luo Gang), Billy (郭浩, Guo Hao), and Rocky (刘奇, Liu Qi).
+Mini initially was a member of the Blazing Yo-Yo Club, but towards the end of Season 2, she was eventually transferred to the Lightning Yo-Yo Club.

 Season 3

 In Season 3, the main characters are Jacky (姚杰, Yao Jie) and Liam (凌亮, Ling Liang).
 Their teammates are Ken (吴永康, Wu Yongkang),Jerry (毕家乐, Bi Jiale) and Lily (罗莉, Luo Li).
 Sandy (叶霜, Ye Shuang) is a girl who makes new yo-yos for the team members.
 They are all part of the Blazing Team, and Jacky is their team leader.

 Jacky and Liam are not fond of each other.
 Liam is arrogant and when he got into the Blazing Team, he left.
 After more conflict, Jacky drives Liam away from the team.
 Liam suddenly learns that he has to take part in the Fire Cup yoyo competition.
 Ken and Jerry gradually decide to give him another choice, but when Liam's father comes along, there is a misunderstanding.

 Meanwhile, Dylan (迪兰, Di Lan), a world-class champion comes to China with the hope of making a team with the strongest players and thus prove that only Western skills should be counted as 'true yo-yo' skills and the Chinese skills would never come close to the advanced skills of the Western.
 His team later becomes the Falcon Team.